Meteorite find

 A meteorite find is a meteorite that was found by people, but whose fall was not observed.
-They may have been on Earth's surface for as many as thousands of years and therefore could have been subject to varying amounts of weathering.
+They may have been on Earth's surface for thousands of years and therefore could have been subject to varying amounts of weathering.

-Finds are distinguished from "meteorite falls", which are those which were observed during their descent and collected shortly afterwards.
+Finds are distinguished from "meteorite falls", which were observed during their descent and collected shortly afterwards.

-All officially recognized meteorites are listed in databases such as the Meteoritical Bulletin Database, most of which have specimens in modern collections.
+All officially recognized meteorites are listed in databases such as the Meteoritical Bulletin Database, and most have specimens in modern collections.